cirosantilli/db/mysql.md

     SELECT * FROM t;
     DROP TABLE t;

-###foreign key
+### FOREIGN KEY

 Constraint that states that a row points to `PRIMARY KEY` of another table.

 As of 5.5, this feature is not available on most engine types, but available on the default InnoDB.

     CREATE TABLE authors (
         id INT PRIMARY KEY AUTO_INCREMENT,